stripe/open-banking-v2-docs/README.md

 # README #

-This repository contains the content for the {bank_name} openbanking developer portal.
-This portal will primarily used by third party developers (TPP developers) to consume the openbanking APIs exposed by ozone  (for {bank_name}).
+This repository contains the content for the Stripe openbanking developer portal.
+This portal will primarily used by third party developers (TPP developers) to consume the openbanking APIs exposed by ozone  (for Stripe).

-This repository can be used to tailor the contents presented to the third party developers including branding.
+This repository can be used to tailor the content presented to the third party developers including branding.
 ### How this repository is used ###